Kim Kardashian Shares Rare Photos Of Her Meeting With President Obama

 It seems Kim truly appreciated President Obama as she continued to post flashback photos from their meeting.
 However, it seemed fans had something different to say this time as they inquired as to why Obama took the time to meet with the Kardashian and her family.

 “Omg why’d he meet with Kim?????
 Yuck.
 This is the only thing that just tarnished his legacy.
-Shes not good enough to breath his air”
+Shes not good enough to breath his air.”

-“I thought she was banned from the white house lol”
+“I thought she was banned from the white house lol.”

 Despite the naysayers, Kim continued to share photos of her meet-and-greet with Obama.